bsef19a516/Common-SharedPreference-Class/README.md

 # PreferencesClass Usage Guide

-`PreferencesClass` simplifies managing application preferences in Android apps, facilitating the storage and retrieval of simple key-value pairs using Android's `SharedPreferences`.
-This utility class supports saving, retrieving, removing, and checking various data types, such as `String`, `Int`, `Boolean`, and `Float`, enhancing the ease of handling user settings and application configurations.
+`PreferencesClass` is a utility class designed for Android applications to simplify the management of application preferences using Android's `SharedPreferences`.
+It provides an easy and efficient way to **store**, **retrieve**, **remove**, and **check various data types** such as `String`, `Int`, `Boolean`, and `Float`.
+This class is ideal for handling user settings and application configurations with minimal boilerplate code.

 ## Features

-- **Easy Storage and Retrieval**: Supports `String`, `Int`, `Boolean`, and `Float` data types.
+- **Easy Storage and Retrieval**: Seamlessly store and retrieve String, Int, Boolean, and Float data types.
-- **Preference Management**: Enables removal of specific preferences and checking for the existence of preference keys.
+- **Flexible Preference Management**: Offers functionality to remove specific preferences or check for the existence of preference keys.
-- **Comprehensive Access**: Allows retrieval of all stored preferences and deletion of all preferences within a file.
+- **Comprehensive Access**: Facilitates retrieval of all stored preferences and supports deletion of all preferences within a specified preference file.
-- **Flexible Saving Options**: Offers both immediate and asynchronous saving of preferences.

 ## Setup

-`SharedPreferences` are stored in the app's private storage space.
-No special permissions are required in your Android manifest file to use `SharedPreferences`.
+To use `PreferencesClass` in your Android project, simply copy the provided class into your project's source directory.
+Ensure that your application has access to Android's Context as it is required for accessing SharedPreferences.

 ## Usage Examples

 - ### Saving Preferences
 Save a `String` preference:

 ```kotlin